-Sadly, the advent of the Great Plague at the end of the 13th century killed over half of Sarlat’s population, this and the Hundred Years Wars between the Capetian rulers of Paris and the Anglo-Normans would bring more turbulence to the lives of the town’s citizens.
+Sadly, the advent of the Great Plague at the end of the 13th century killed over half of Sarlat’s population; this and the Hundred Years Wars between the Capetian rulers of Paris and the Anglo-Normans would bring more turbulence to the town’s citizens.
 However, while the town did serve as a base of operations for French soldiers, it was never once subject to a siege or forcefully taken by the English.
-As a result of the Treaty of Bretigny, enforced from 1360, Sarlat was under English jurisdiction until 1370, when the Constable Bertrand du Guesclin rallied the towns’ citizens to resist English rule.
+As a result of the Treaty of Bretigny, enforced from 1360, Sarlat was under English jurisdiction until 1370, when Constable Bertrand du Guesclin rallied the towns’ citizens to resist English rule.

 Gastronomy & Wine